Talkeetna, Alaska: Government

-A popular rumor states Stubbs was elected following a successful write-in campaign by voters who opposed the human candidates.
-However, according to NPR, the cat could not have been elected as a write-in candidate because "The tiny town has no real mayor, so there was no election".
-Stubbs' position is honorary as the town is unincorporated.
-On August 31, 2013, Stubbs was attacked and mauled by a dog while roaming the streets and after treatment at the local veterinarian returned home on September 9.
-Stubbs died on July 21, 2017, at the age of 20 years and 3 months.
-A cat named Aurora has been the unofficial mayor of Talkeetna since 2017, succeeding Stubbs.
+A popular rumor is that Stubbs was elected by a write-in campaign by voters who opposed the human candidates.
+But according to NPR, the cat could not have been elected as a write-in candidate because "The tiny town has no real mayor, so there was no election".
+Stubbs's position was honorary as the town is unincorporated.
+On August 31, 2013, Stubbs was attacked and mauled by a dog while roaming the streets and, after treatment by a veterinarian, returned home on September 9.
+He died on July 21, 2017, at the age of 20 years and 3 months.
+Since then, a cat named Aurora has been the unofficial mayor.